Nursing Caregiver CV Guide + Tips + Example

 Eden Family Home Care – Salt Lake City, UT

 - Administered personal hygiene assistance to patients at their bedside.

-- Maintained clients’ records, and retrieved them when asked by supervisor.
+- Maintained up to 100 clients’ records and retrieved documents when asked by the supervisor.

-- Trained family members on how to care for loved one when staying with them, and showed people how to perform the basics of CPR.
+- Trained family members on how to care for loved ones when staying with them and showed people how to perform the basics of CPR.

 - Collaborated with other healthcare professionals, such as physiotherapists, to give patients more adequate care.

-- Directed patients how to use new medical devices, such as a new prosthetic or crutches.
+- Directed patients on how to use new medical devices, such as a new prosthetic or crutches.

-- Offered companionship to patients, and played games with them or read to them.
+- Offered companionship to 25 patients and played games with them or read to them.

 - Massaged patients to offer comfort or to apply a specific treatment.